 Paddock boots, on the other hand, were originally designed to be worn around while performing barn work, such as mucking or feeding your horse.

-These types of boots do have drawback for some riders.
+These types of boots do have drawbacks for some riders.
 Because they are short, they can cause the stirrup leathers on an English saddle to chafe your legs while riding.

 To combat this problem, some riders will pair their boots with half chaps or gaiters.